rithmschool/react_curriculum/Unit-01/05-redux_intro.md

 These functions will **dispatch actions** whenever your app wants to make changes to state.

+In a smaller project, you can just put all the action creators and constants in `actions.js`.

 ## Store

 In Redux, the store is an object that holds the **state tree** for the application.
 Our store accepts a single reducer (called the root reducer) and has methods for getting the state, dispatching actions, and subscribing and unsubscribing.